Lina Khan

-Lina Maliha Khan (born March 3, 1989) is a British and American legal scholar who was the chair of the Federal Trade Commission (FTC) from 2021 to 2025.
+Lina Maliha Khan (born March 3, 1989) is a Pakistani, British, and American legal scholar who was the chair of the Federal Trade Commission (FTC) from 2021 to 2025.
 She is also an associate professor at Columbia Law School.

 While a student at Yale Law School, she became known for her work in antitrust and competition law after publishing the essay "Amazon's Antitrust Paradox" in 2017.
 President Joe Biden nominated her to the FTC in March 2021, and after her confirmation she became the youngest FTC chair ever that June.
-Following the 2025 New York City mayoral election, Khan was named co-chair of Zohran Mamdani's mayoral transitional team.
+Khan was a co-chair of Zohran Mamdani's mayoral transitional team, and was appointed by Mamdani as the chair of the New York City Economic Development Corporation.

 Early life and education

 Khan was born on March 3, 1989, in London, to Pakistani immigrant parents.
 She grew up in Golders Green in the London Borough of Barnet.
 Her parents, a management consultant and an employee of Thomson Reuters, moved to the United States when she was 11 years old.
 The family settled in Mamaroneck, New York, where she and her two siblings attended public school.

 At Mamaroneck High School, Khan was involved in the student newspaper.
 After high school, she studied political science at Williams College in Massachusetts.
 She spent her junior year studying at Exeter College, Oxford through the Williams-Exeter Programme at Oxford.
 She was the editor of the Williams College student newspaper and wrote her senior thesis on Hannah Arendt.
 She graduated in 2010 with a Bachelor of Arts.